 How age affects benefits

-You become eligible to collect your full retirement benefit — 100 percent of the amount you’re entitled to receive based on your lifetime earnings history — at full retirement age (FRA), which is 66 and 4 months for those born in 1956 or two months later for people born in 1957.
-The age will gradually rise to 67 for those born in 1960 and later.
+You become eligible to collect your full retirement benefit — 100 percent of the amount you’re entitled to receive based on your lifetime earnings history — at full retirement age (FRA), which is 66 and 6 months for people born in 1957 and will gradually rise to 67 for those born in 1960 and later.

 Why do benefits increase if you wait past 62?
 Because Social Security works by the principle that over the course of a retirement, you should receive the same total amount regardless of the age at which you start benefits.
 Monthly payment levels are calculated so that if you file for reduced benefits at 62, you will receive the same total amount as if you start at 70, or at any age in between, if you live to an average life expectancy.